lennartj/nazgul_core/src/site/markdown/nazgul_core.md

 3. **nazgul-core-clustering**.
 The nazgul-core-clustering reactor contains an API for defining classes whose objects should be clusterable, implying that they can be distributed in clustered environments or distributed caches.

+3. **nazgul-core-jmx**.
+The nazgul-core-jmx reactor contains an API and test project for defining classes which should work smoothly with JMX.
+This is useable for service development and management during operations in most Java EE-compliant application servers.

 4. **nazgul-core-osgi**.
 Holds a launcher API and a corresponding implementation project to embed an OSGi container within a Java SE (or Java EE) application, as well as a means to subscribe and listen to